Seagate/S3-Kinetic/README.KINETIC.md

       To compile minio (s3kinetic.x.y), assume that the following directories are under user's home directory:
         - albany-minio
         - uboot-linux (this is uboot for ARM)
+        - make sure the branch for kineticd is "features/kinetic-minio-skinny-5MBvalue"

       If this is the 1st time, do the followings (assume the current directory is ~/albany-minio):
         - go to "uboot-linux" directory,  do: